Installation

 Post-install (all methods)

-vi /opt/csm/csm.yaml # Set hostname, alert email, infra IPs
+sudo vi /etc/csm/csm.yaml # Set hostname, alert email, infra IPs

-csm baseline # Record current state as known-good
+sudo csm baseline # Record current state as known-good via the daemon

 Rollback to an older version